shihjimmy/ICD_FINAL_Bilinear-Resize-Engine/README.md

 > By the benefit from my good hardware structure, my performance still can rank 8th place of 46 teams.
 > Please check out the pdf to get more information about this project.

+## Implementation Details
+I only use 4 DFFs to handle all the situation of resizing, which can largely reduce my circuit area.

 ## Final layout of the circuit
 ![layout](03_APR/apr.png)